autonomical1/ObsidianBackup/10th Grade/AP Physics 2/Homework/Chapter 20 Homework.md

 	a) Yes.
 It is closer to the 10 nC charge.
 	b) Yes.
 It is closer to the -20 nC charge.
 23)
+	B. This is because both of the charges are positive, so the net dipole of both of the charges is larger than a dipole with a positive and negative charge.
 27)

 29)